SRaresP/OverseerApp/README.md

 # OverseerApp
 Part of the Geofencing package.
 This app is used by the tracker.
+App is now usable.

 ## Todo